 McQuaid Jesuit is proud to offer its students a wide of range of options for athletic involvement, including opportunities for those students in the 7th and 8th grade.
-We encourage the majority of our students at the junior high level to compete at the modified level, but we also recognize that there are student-athletes with the ability and skill to play at the junior varsity and varsity level.
+We encourage the majority of our students at the junior high level to compete at the modified level, but we also recognize that there are student-athletes with the ability and skill to play at the freshman, junior varsity, and varsity level.
 In order for seventh and eighth graders to compete interscholastically at the high school level, these young men must pass the Athletic Placement Process as mandated by the New York State Public High School Athletic Association.
 It is very important to note that successful completion of the Athletic Placement Process simply allows the student-athlete to try out for the high school team and does not guarantee him a spot on the final roster.

 The Athletic Placement Process utilizes the President’s Physical Fitness Test, and student-athletes will need to meet the 85th percentile level for their age in 4 out of 5 test components.
 This fitness test is designed to assess your son’s speed, agility, flexibility, upper body strength, and aerobic conditioning.
 Athletes will be given as many opportunities to pass specific parts of the test, so long as they are close enough to achieving the required score.

 Parents are cautioned that even though your son may be physically ready, it does not mean that he will be emotionally or socially ready to handle the stress of high school competition or the social interaction with older athletes.
 Although coaches at McQuaid Jesuit place a high priority on assimilating all students into the team structure, this does not necessarily mean younger student-athletes are comfortable in this environment.
 If you or your son has any reservations about competing at the high school level, then it is highly recommended that your son remain at the modified level.